 Everywhere around the world cities are facing the challenge of providing their growing population with fresh, local food.
-Instead of buying food cultivated in monocultures hundreds of miles away from home, an increasing number of engaged citizens is turning to a radically different approach.
+Instead of buying food cultivated in monocultures hundreds of miles away from home, both farmers as well as engaged citizens are turning to a radically different approach.
 They are transforming school yards, parking lots and even boats into edible food forests.

 If we take a moment to observe nature we realize that a woodland doesn’t require artificial interventions to remain flourishing. – Picasso Food Forest